Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 There are several sights on or near the route to keep an eye out for, such as the Madonna Degli Alpini monument.
 A different route will take you down into the valley, where you can find the Monastero di San Benedetto in Val Perlana.
 The 11th-century monastery is wonderfully preserved thanks to conservation efforts, making it well worth the journey.

-Best places to stay in Tremezzino:
+Best places to stay in Lake Como in Tremezzino:

 luxury ($$$): Grand Hotel Tremezzo This five-star hotel islocated within easy walk from Cadenabbia harbour, as well as Villa Carlotta and its botanic garden.
 With its beautiful lake views, relaxation lounge, and outdoor hot tub, it is a great place for couples and family.
-Enjoy Italian cuisine and wine bars at its on-site La Terrazza restaurant.

 mid-range ($$): Hotel Villa Marie This family-run hotel offers swimming pool with sun loungers and deckchairs, free parking nearby, and buffet style breakfast.
 You can go to Como by the bus nearby; and there is ferries for Como and Bellagio.